-The fair value of stocks is based on the price quoted on the exchange whereas the fair value of straight bonds etc. is based on the price quoted on the exchange or the price presented by the corresponding financial institution.
-As listed stock and government bonds are traded on active markets, they are classified into Level 1 fair value.
+The fair value of stocks is based on the price quoted on the exchange whereas the fair value of straight bonds, investment trusts, etc. is based on the price quoted on the exchange or the price presented by the corresponding financial institution.
+As listed stock, government bonds and exchange-traded funds are traded on active markets, they are classified into Level 1 fair value.
 Other bonds, etc. are less frequently traded on the market and their prices are not deemed to be quoted prices on an active market, and their fair values are, therefore, classified into Level 2 fair value.
+For investment trusts which do not have prices quoted on the market, the net asset value per unit is deemed their fair value and they are classified into Level 2 fair value provided that there are no significant restrictions to the extent that compensation for risks is demanded by market participants concerning a cancellation or a buyback request.
 If their values are calculated using techniques such as the present value technique based on significant unobservable inputs, they are classified into Level 3 fair value.